OUR RESEARCH STORY

 Together, we are creating a baseline map.

-Now in the second phase of the project, in May 2018 Andy and his team released the results of the first 1000 samples collected and new results are regularly added to the map.
+Now in the second phase of the project, in May 2018 Professor Andy and his team released the results of the first samples collected and new results are regularly added to the map.
 One of the main aims of this second phase is to build on the previous efforts of WA citizen scientists and to complete the WA Microbe Map by strategically targeting those areas of WA not already sampled.
 But even with a wide-spread community of citizen scientists throughout the state, a project of this scale is only possible due to recent advancements in biotechnology and computer processing to deliver the results.
+We would also like to acknowledge that the project received grant funding from the Australian Government.

 Microbes, microscopic organisms with huge potential.